-Well, yes.
-Like a taco, the bowl can be anything you want it to be, and more.
+The bowl can be anything to anyone, all that you need it to be, and more.

 Bowls have really gained popularity in the last few years, and some of them seem to be a little full of themselves 😉